 The Mumbai Indians logo unites athletes and fans in a shared pursuit of triumph.
-Every line of the emblem reflects the team’s continuous movement toward new heights, while the central image symbolizes an unwavering thirst for achieving set goals.
+Every line of the emblem reflects the team’s continuous movement toward new heights, while the central image symbolizes an unwavering drive to achieve set goals.

 The Board of Control for Cricket in India (BCCI) established the Indian Premier League (IPL) in 2008, marking the start of the Mumbai Indians’ history.
-The Mumbai franchise was the most expensive team in the inaugural IPL season when it was purchased for $111.9 million by Reliance Industries, the biggest private enterprise in India under Mukesh Ambani’s leadership.
+The Mumbai franchise was the most expensive team in the inaugural IPL season, purchased for $111.9 million by Reliance Industries, India’s largest private enterprise under Mukesh Ambani’s leadership.

 The team’s moniker, “,” alludes to its ties to Mumbai and its mission to represent the Indian subcontinent.
 The squad’s official colors are blue and gold, representing Mumbai’s opulence and richness.

-The team finished fifth in the league rankings during the inaugural Indian Premier League season 2008.
-Although the team did not succeed, its all-star lineup—which included the late cricket great Sachin Tendulkar, who rose to prominence as the team’s captain and icon—drew notice.
+The team finished fifth in the league rankings during the inaugural Indian Premier League season of 2008.
+Although the team did not succeed, its all-star lineup, which included the late cricket great Sachin Tendulkar, who rose to prominence as the team’s captain and icon, drew notice.

-The squad had more fortune in 2009, placing eighth overall, although they could still not qualify for the postseason.
-During this season, the team invested in the growth of local talent and established itself as a team with a solid youth academy.
+The squad had more success in 2009, placing eighth overall, although they still could not qualify for the postseason.
+During this season, the team invested in developing local talent and established itself as a team with a solid youth academy.

 For the club, 2010 was a breakthrough year.
 After winning its group, the team qualified for the playoffs for the first time.
 Even though the Chennai Super Kings defeated them in the championship game, this season set the stage for their future achievements.

-The team resumed their ascent in 2011 and returned to the postseason.
+The team resumed its ascent in 2011 and returned to the postseason.
 This year, the squad defeated the Royal Challengers Bangalore in the championship match to win their maiden Champions League Twenty20 title.

 The franchise had a historic year in 2013.
 The squad defeated the Chennai Super Kings in the final to win their maiden IPL trophy under new skipper Rohit Sharma’s direction.
 The team started to dominate the league with this accomplishment.